veewee/xml/docs/encoding.md

 Besides the data, you can apply any [DOM configurator](dom.md#configurators) you please.
 In the example above, we tell the DOM document to be pretty printed.

-If you need to generate a full document, you should use the function `xml_encode`.
+If you need to generate a full document with xml header, you should use the function `xml_encode`.

 More information about [the PHP format can be found here](#php-format).